 sidebar-image-2 Image

-Humanitarian disasters, conflict and political instability, and economic inequality continue to drive vulnerable populations to seek better economic opportunities and stability.
+Humanitarian disasters, conflict, political instability, and economic inequality continue to drive vulnerable populations to seek better economic opportunities and stability.
 In developed regions, a crowded jobs market is changing the demographics for those at risk, with a younger, computer-literate population vulnerable to online scams, catfishing and false adverts.

-Acknowledging the increasing challenges for those working to tackle criminal networks and to support and rehabilitate victims, the Bali Process’ role in strengthening cooperation and dialogue across Member States is more important than ever.
+Acknowledging the increasing challenges for those working to tackle criminal networks and to support and rehabilitate victims, the Bali Process’ role in strengthening cooperation and dialogue across Members and Observers is more important than ever.

 Countering Trafficking in Persons

-The Asia-Pacific region has witnessed an expansion in the incidence and scope of human trafficking and modern slavery following the Covid-19 pandemic.
-Alongside the largest share of women and children trafficked globally for sexual exploitation, considerable numbers of men and women are trafficked for forced labour and related exploitation, with forced marriage also a real concern for this region.
+he Asia-Pacific region has witnessed an expansion in the incidence and scope of trafficking in persons and modern slavery following the Covid-19 pandemic.
+Alongside the large share of women and children trafficked globally for sexual exploitation, considerable numbers of men and women are trafficked for other forced labour and related exploitation.
+Forced marriage is also a real concern for this region.

-An expansion of social media use and time spent online resulting from the pandemic has triggered a dramatic increase in tech-facilitated trafficking, where digital technologies are being used both to recruit and exploit victims.
-Both global and domestic dimensions of trafficking are key issues for this region, with victims found across the Asia-Pacific, the Middle East, Europe, and North America.
+An expansion of social media use and time spent online resulting from the pandemic triggered a dramatic increase in tech-facilitated trafficking in persons, where digital technologies are being used both to recruit and exploit victims.
+Both global and domestic dimensions of trafficking in persons are key issues for this region, with victims found across the Asia-Pacific, the Middle East, Europe, and North and South America.

 Regional Strategic Roadmap